system76/docs/_articles/system76-driver.md

 ### System76 NVIDIA Driver

-Follow the above steps as well as this additional command:
+Follow the above steps as well as this additional command if you have a NVIDIA GPU:

 ```
 sudo apt-get install system76-driver-nvidia